WILSON HARBOR YACHT RACING ASSOCIATION

 Boats intending to protest shall inform the R/C of the sail numbers and/or boat names of the boats to be protested via hail or VHF channel 68 before leaving the course area, or if that is impossible, insure that the R/C is informed after it arrives ashore.

-In the event that a competitor is assigned as race committee for a given race, the race committee’s boat will be scored as the average of her three best other race scores for that series in which she served as committee.
-R/C will be scored on completed races in their division.
-For this race the R/C boat will be considered to have competed.
+In the event that a competitor is assigned as race committee for a given race, the race committee’s boat will be scored as the average of their scores for completed races after drops are applied, minimum of 2 races.
+If the race is cancelled or abandoned r/c will not receive a score.